You are one of...current visitors on the English part - also ...current visitors on the Swedish part

 Previously it was considered important to check that the randomization worked by comparing baseline differences.
 A more modern approach is to say that this is not required anymore for the following reasons:

-- It is enough that you describe the randomization and group allocation procedure in the methods section .
+1. It is enough that you describe the randomization and group allocation procedure in the methods section .
 No testing of baseline differences are required if that is a clear description of a true random group allocation.

-- It would not be unreasonable to get at least one variable at baseline differing between groups with a p-value <0.05 just by pure chance if you analyze a number of variables.
+2. It would not be unreasonable to get at least one variable at baseline differing statistically between groups with a p-value <0.05 just by pure chance if you analyze a number of variables.
 Hence, one problem is that there is no clear cut off as to when you should reject the randomisation and group allocation as being flawed .

 The two groups were similar in other variables but differed for blood pressure.
-The difference in blood pressure may be perceived as small.
+The difference in blood pressure may be perceived as small from a clinical point of view.
 However, the major question here is not if the difference in blood pressure could have influenced the outcome.
 The main question is if this absurdly low p-value (unlikely to happen by chance) may indicate that the group allocation did not work as intended in reality and that there is an unknown selection bias at play.
-If that would be the case it would also opens up for the possibility that there might be other confounding factors at play that have not been adjusted for and we can’t for certain rule out the possibility of a type I error.
+If that would be the case it would also open up for the possibility that there might be other confounding factors at play that have not been adjusted for and we can’t for certain rule out the possibility of a type I error.
 Please note that this study published in 1999 is not necessarily better or worse than other studies.
 It is merely used as an example.
 The point is that with the new recommendations a baseline comparison may not be done and we will never know if there might be a potential problem despite describing a proper random allocation procedure.

 It can be debated if refraining from checking for baseline differences (as currently recommended) is a good practice.
 As with much else there is no given truth, only opinions, choices and consequences.